gbif/ssg-gb24/content/en.md

 _Helsinki, Finland_
 _24-29 September 2017_</p>

-The Finnish Museum of Natural History, University of Helsinki, on behalf of Finland, is pleased to host the **24th meeting (GB24) of the GBIF Governing Board** and warmly welcomes all delegations to Helsinki.
+The Finnish Museum of Natural History, University of Helsinki, on behalf of Finland, hosted the **24th meeting (GB24) of the GBIF Governing Board** in Helsinki.

-The official Governing Board meeting will take place on 26-27 September 2017.
+The official Governing Board meeting took place on 26-27 September 2017.
+The meeting was attended by 28 Voting Participants, 4 Associate Participant Countries, 13 Other Associate Participants and a number of Observers.

-A Global Nodes meeting will take place on 24-25 September and Governance committee meetings will take place on 25 September.
+_Governing Board meeting group photo (Photo by Linda Tammisto, CC0 2017)_

-Also, the host kindly invites everybody to participate in the Finnish National Seminar “Finnish Biodiversity Information for the Benefit of Society”, to be held in English, on 28 September.
+A Global Nodes meeting took place on 24-25 September.

-Attendees may also sign up to conclude their visit on an excursion on 29 September to visit boreal nature.
+_Global Nodes meeting group photo (Photo by Anne Mette Nielsen, CC BY-NC 4.0)_

-Please see the [Programme information page](https://gb24.gbif.org/en/programme/) for detailed information on all events.
+Recordings from the Global Nodes meeting and the GBIF Public session can be access from [here](https://www.idigbio.org/wiki/index.php/The_24th_meeting_of_the_GBIF_Governing_Board).